JoabeSantana/dogs-images-api-consumer/README.md

 Project format: Xcode 14.0

-To run this App you need to get a valid x-api key from https://www.thedogapi.com/signup and replace the content in the DogService class:
+To run this App you need to get a valid x-api-key key from https://www.thedogapi.com/signup and replace the content in the DogService class:

 request.allHTTPHeaderFields = [
     "x-api-key": "your-valid-x-api-key"